 Refrigerant doesn’t get consumed in normal operation.
 If pressure is low, there’s a leak.
 Lower pressure drops the coil’s saturation temperature below freezing.

-We use Fieldpiece gauges to measure suction and liquid line pressures, calculate superheat and subcooling, and confirm the leak.
+A tech connects manifold gauges to the refrigerant ports, reads suction and liquid line pressures, calculates superheat and subcooling, and pinpoints the leak.
 Common leak locations: evaporator coil seams, line set fittings, condenser coil end-cap brazing, Schrader valve cores.
+Finding and fixing a refrigerant leak requires EPA 608 certification and recovery equipment; it’s not a DIY job.

 3. Dirty evaporator coil

 The indoor coil collects dust and biological film over years.
 Even a half-millimeter buildup measurably restricts airflow and lowers heat transfer.
-We clean the coil with a foaming non-acid cleaner; the system regains airflow and pressure.
+Coil cleaning uses a foaming non-acid cleaner and needs proper access; when it’s done right, the system regains normal airflow and pressure.

 4. Low ambient temperature